turingschool/gear-up/m1_citizenship/session_3_intro_extro_ambivert_styles.markdown

 | **Facilitator** | Works with the timekeeper to move through the discussion questions.
 Solicits input from all members of the group and helps individuals be aware if they are dominating the conversation.|
 | **Participant (all)** | Listens actively, is respectful and engaged, takes responsibility for all members having a chance to share their perspectives and learn from others.
 Everyone should take notes in your notebook so that you can share in your second group. |

-Students will discuss these questions:
+Students will discuss these questions and create a chart on their paper of their strengths and challenges:

 * What are your strengths in regards to this working style?
 * What challenges have you faced because you identify with this working style?
 Think about challenges in pairing, in class, in community activities.